heyns1000/legal/README.md

-# legal.faa.zone Integration Minutes, Manuals, and Troubleshooting (Vlegal) 🌐📒✨
+# Legal.faa.zone Integration Minutes, Manuals, and Troubleshooting (Vlegal) 🌐📒✨

 Welcome to the **heyns1000/legal** repository!
 This is your one-stop hub for all minutes, manuals, integration notes, and troubleshooting guides for the [legal.faa.zone](https://legal.faa.zone) ecosystem, including the Vlegal platform.